Financial Aid Programs

 Federal Work-Study (FWS): The Federal Work-Study program provides jobs for graduate and undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work related to the student’s course of study.
 Funds under this program are limited.
 Students who indicate on their annual FAFSA that they are interested in FWS, and are otherwise eligible, will be awarded FWS funds; however, students must contact the Student Affairs Office to apply to and be hired for a specific job opportunity in order to receive funds.

 Federal Direct Parent Loan for Undergraduate Students (PLUS): Federal Parent Loans for undergraduate students provide additional funds for credit-worthy parents to help pay for students' educational expenses.
 Interest rates are fixed and established annually by the U.S. Department of Education.
-Current interest rates can be found at https://studentloans.gov.
+Current interest rates can be found at https://studentaid.ed.gov/sa/types/loans/interest-rates#rates.
 Repayment begins immediately after the loan is fully disbursed.
+The University requires parent borrowers to submit a Request for Federal Direct Parent Loan form along with verification of the parent borrower's signature to the campus financial aid office prior to certification of a parent loan application.

 State Aid Programs

-Cal Grant Program: Cal Grant A and B are State grant programs administered by the State of California and are available to eligible undergraduate students who have applied before the March 2nd deadline.
+Cal Grant Program: Cal Grant A and B are State grant programs administered by the State of California and are available to eligible undergraduate students who have applied before the March 1st deadline each year.
 Student eligibility must be approved by the California Student Aid Commission.
 Grants are based on funds available from the State and do not have to be repaid.
 All Cal Grant payments are credited to the student’s account to cover outstanding tuition fees, and supplies.
-However, a student may request direct payment of his or her Cal Grant B access funds up to the date the fund transaction actually occurs.
+Cal Grant B access funds will be paid directly to the student as received, unless the student has provided the campus financial aid office with authorization to apply the funds to their student account to pay for tuition, fees, books, or supply charges.

 Chafee Grant Program: The California Chafee Grant for Foster Youth is a grant program administered by the State of California.
 To qualify, the student must be a current or former foster youth and not have reached his or her 22nd birthday as of July 1st of the award year.
 The court must have established dependency for the student between the ages of 16 and 18.
 (KinGap youth, adopted youth, guardian placement, and voluntary placement may not be eligible for the Chafee Grant, unless court dependence was established, at anytime, between the ages of 16 and 18.)
 The California Department of Social Services will verify an applicant’s foster youth eligibility status.
 Chafee Grant payments will be credited to the student’s account at West Coast University to cover tuition, fees, and supplies.
 Excess Chafee Grant funds may be used to pay for child care, rent, or transportation while attending school.
 The Chaffee Grant is federally and state funded and is subject to the availability of funds each year.